 This boy is older than Mr. Diggy and has physical challenges.
 He is most often seen in an adaptive device somewhere between a wheelchair and a stroller.
 As is the case with Mr. Diggy, he is often on the run.
 The other dad looks rather wistfully at my husband, chasing Mr. Diggy through the yard, across the playground, or down the street.

 Meanwhile, my husband regards the other man with an inverse sort of envy, hearing the two in a constant flow of conversation with each other.
 Neither of these men chose this path of parenting – they each hold part of the dream.
 One has a son with the physical prowess to play almost any sport at a high level – if only he could comprehend the rules.
-The other has a son with the ability to articulate to teammates and coaches, but not to run, jump, or throw.
+The other has a son with the ability to articulate his thoughts to teammates and coaches, but not to run, jump, or throw.

 Though we don’t know this other dad, this day has been most certainly redefined for him as well.
-For a special needs dad who is a primary caregiver, Father’s Day isn’t a tall order.
+For a special needs dad who is a primary caregiver, celebrating Father’s Day isn’t objectively a tall order.
 You want to sleep in, maybe appreciate some of your kids’ accomplishments, get some fresh air, and maybe go out to dinner.
 In real life, none of those things are simple in a special needs family.
 Here are some ways Father’s Day has been redefined in our home.

 …breakfast in bed is redefined as trying to sleep in while being jumped on by a kid holding a fistful of dry cereal.